An Adaptive Graduated Nonconvexity Loss Function for Robust Nonlinear Least Squares Solutions: Related Work

-Nonlinear least-squares problems are difficult to solve \textit{globally} due to the nonconvexity of the objective function \cite{Yang2020GNC}.
-Furthermore, \cite{Yang2020GNC} indicated that most of the nonminimal solvers are only able to obtain locally optimal solutions.
-To address this problem, \cite{Yang2020GNC} proposed to combine nonminimal solvers with a method known as graduated nonconvexity (GNC) \cite{Black1996Unification} to solve optimization problems without requiring an initial estimate.
-GNC and the Black-Rangarajan duality \cite{Black1996Unification} were tailored to traditional loss functions like Geman-McClure (GM) and truncated least-squares (TLS), and used with nonminimal solvers in point-cloud registration, mesh registration, pose-graph optimization, and shape alignment.
-Although GNC's global optimality cannot be guaranteed, the proposed method was able to solve the aforementioned problems without requiring an initial guess of the state prior to optimization, resulting in a more accurate solution compared to other local solvers.
+Although robust kernels allow outliers to have less influence on the optimization process, they introduce local optima to the cost function and cause sensitivity to initialization, especially in the context of nonlinear models \cite{Hartley2004Multiple, Agarwal2015Robust, Grisetti2009Nonlinear}.
+The sensitivity increases with asymptotically constant kernels like Geman-McClure and Welsch.
+To address this problem, Yang \etal \cite{Yang2020GNC} proposed to combine nonminimal solvers with a method known as graduated nonconvexity (GNC) \cite{Black1996Unification} to solve optimization problems without requiring an accurate initial estimate.
+In \cite{Yang2020GNC}, GNC and the Black-Rangarajan duality \cite{Black1996Unification} are tailored to traditional loss functions like Geman-McClure (GM) and truncated least-squares (TLS), and used with nonminimal solvers in point-cloud registration, mesh registration, pose-graph optimization, and shape alignment.
+Although GNC's global optimality cannot be guaranteed, according to \cite{Yang2020GNC}, the proposed method was able to solve the aforementioned problems without requiring an accurate state prior to optimization, outperforming techniques like RANSAC \cite{Fischler1981RANSAC}.
+The use of GNC with robust kernels has been further explored in McGann's work \cite{McGann2023Robust} by proposing the Scale Invariant Graduated (SIG) kernel, which is a modification of the Geman-McClure loss function.
+Further, Choi \etal \cite{Choi2023Adaptive} extends GNC-SIG to uniformly increase the nonconvexity using B-splines.
+However, this work is still limited to a combination of GNC with a specific loss function, Geman-McClure.
+The extension of the GNC method to generalized loss function is therefore absent in the literature.

-The primary contribution of this work is a detailed derivation of the adaptive loss function and GNC combination (AGNC).
-Previously, GNC has been tailored to a specific loss function of choice.
-However, the combination of GNC with the generalized loss function no longer necessitates the specification of a particular loss function and shows more robustness even with a highly nonconvex objective function.
-Blending GNC with the generalized loss function is mentioned in \cite{Barron2019General}.
-However, the specific derivation, nor its limitations, are discussed.

-The secondary contribution of this paper is to acknowledge the Chi-like residual distribution and incorporate GNC into AMB (GNC AMB).
-Accounting for the mode of the residual distribution is expected to deliver faster convergence rates and more robust performance than AGNC.
-The proposed methods are tested against fixed RLFs, adaptive RLFs, and other GNC-incorporated loss functions.

-The remainder of this paper is organized as follows.
-Section~\ref{sec:preliminaries} reviews concepts such as standard and adaptive RLFs, GNC, and AMB.
-Section~\ref{sec:methodology} presents the derivation of the novel AGNC loss function.
-The proposed methods are applied to a linear-regression problem and a point-cloud alignment problem in Section~\ref{sec:results}.
-Finally, the paper is drawn to a close in Section~\ref{sec:conclusion}.